mlzarathustra/ondes/doc/Echo.md

 # Echo

-Echo exists currently at the voice level.
-Which means that the echo will end (and be reset) when the note stops playing.
-So for now, it works to create a longer envelope for the echo separate from the shorter one for the note.
-Be sure to mark the first one with "exit: true"
+Echo exists currently at either the voice level or the channel level.

+At the voice level, the effect will be per note played, and will end (and be reset) when the note stops playing.
+At the channel level, it will have one instance per channel that will be constantly listening.

  - **amount** - percentage to add into the loop
  - **time** - delay time in milliseconds